 Quality Assurance Quality Control Study

-The project team collaborated with NHDES to perform additional quality assurance and quality control analysis on January 23, and January 31, 2019 for (1) Dams, (2) Well Water Inventory, and (3) MBTE.
+The project team collaborated with NHDES to perform additional quality assurance and quality control analysis for three data sets: (1) Dams, (2) Well Water Inventory, and (3) MBTE.

-The project team conducted interviews with the custodians of each data sets in accordance with Task 3 of the proposal dated November 8, 2017.
-The interviews focused in the areas identified in the areas identified in Table 25.
+In each case, the analysis began with an interview of the appropriate data set custodian, focused on the areas identified in 6.